nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

     SectionItemOp = StructJoinOp / StructItemOp

 To merge a set of SectionRules together, proceed as follows.
-For each key, consider whether at least QUORUM_AUTH authorities have voted voted the same StructItemOp for that key.
+For each key, consider whether at least QUORUM_AUTH authorities have voted the same StructItemOp for that key.
 If so, that StructItemOp is the resulting operation for this key.
 Otherwise, there is no entry for this key.